 If you have a dark bedroom, consider adding lighter organizing accessories to your space to see things easier.

-This aqua and white and colored bin set will add a fun pop of brightness to any drawer, all while keeping things neat and tidy at the same time.
+This bright white bin set will add a fun pop of brightness to any drawer, all while keeping things neat and tidy at the same time.

 I love when form and function come together like this!

 Socks and undies will always been organized with this honeycomb drawer organizer.

 And it’s also a good option for scarves that aren’t too bulky as well.

 I love to file fold clothes when possible so that you can see what’s in the drawer, as opposed to only being able to see what’s on top when clothes are folded and stacked on top of each other as most people do.